soup-bowl/soup-bowl.github.io/_posts/2023-12-20-state-of-open-source.md

 tags:   [Blog]
 ---

-**To start off, this is not a "I'm quitting post" - don't worry.
+**To start off, this is not a "I'm quitting" post - don't worry.
 But this should clear up why I'm 'ignoring' some actions.**

 But with some recent family events that have transpired, and also inspired by **[Jeff Geerlng's Just Say No](https://www.jeffgeerling.com/blog/2022/just-say-no)**, I've ended up dedicating way more time to my coding than I actually have.